 Students can propose their own projects or choose from those offered by Faculty staff.

 The extended time spent on a single project over multiple years allows students to work on more challenging problems.
-It gives them more time to probe deeper into a problem, the space to "think out of the box" when ideating solutions, and the chance to refine their work through multiple iterations in order to achieve better-quality outcomes.
+It gives them more time to probe deeper into a problem, the space to think out of the box when ideating solutions, and the chance to refine their work through multiple iterations in order to achieve better-quality outcomes.

 Students can only participate in a semester-long student exchange programme during Semester 6 of their candidature.
 No project module is scheduled during this semester so as to allow students to do this.
-Students should not go for exchange in Semester 5 because they are required to complete the second half of EG3301R during this semester.
+Students should not go for exchange in Semester 5 because they are required to complete the second half of the design project module EG3301R during this semester.

-Students will graduate with a Bachelor of Engineering degree from their home departments in NUS Engineering.
+Engineering students will graduate with a Bachelor of Engineering degree from their home departments in NUS Engineering.